freddneos/frederico.eu-gatsby/_data/blog/2020-10-22-create-custom-shorthands-for-your-git-😎.md

 That is it Dudes , With simple lines of code you have all the power to be more productive in git routines, that is something that we need to do every time and a lot of times in our day.

 Thanks for read this!!!
-God Luck and God bless You!!!
+Good Luck and God bless You!!!